Maximal entropy in the moment body: Abstract

 \section{Abstract}

 A moment body is a linear projection of the spectraplex, the convex set of trace-one positive semidefinite matrices.
-Determining whether a given point lies within a given moment body is a problem with numerous applications in quantum state estimation or polynomial optimization.
+Determining whether a given point lies within a given moment body is a problem with numerous applications in quantum state estimation and polynomial optimization.
 This moment body membership oracle can be addressed with semidefinite programming, for which several off-the-shelf interior-point solvers are available.
 In this paper, inspired by techniques from quantum information theory, we argue analytically and geometrically that a much more efficient approach consists of minimizing globally a smooth strictly convex log-partition function, dual to a maximum entropy problem.
-We analyze the curvature properties of this function and we describe a neat geometric pre-conditioning algorithm.
-A detailed complexity analysis reveals a cubic dependence on the matrix size, similar to a few eigenstructure computations.
-Basic numerical experiments illustrate that dense (i.e. non-sparse) projections of size 1000 of a dense semidefinite matrix of size 1000-by-1000 can be routinely handled in a few seconds on a standard laptop, thereby moving the main bottleneck in large‐scale semidefinite programming almost entirely to efficient gradient storage and manipulation.
+We analyze the curvature properties of this function, showing that conditioning is governed by the distance of the point to the boundary of the moment body, and we describe a neat geometric preconditioning algorithm that exploits this analysis.
+Basic numerical experiments, comparing against interior-point and first-order semidefinite solvers, reveal a cubic dependence on the matrix size, similar to a few eigenstructure computations.
+They also illustrate the two regimes of the oracle: dense projections are handled efficiently up to sizes of several hundred, while sparse instances such as matrix completion scale to matrices of size several thousand in minutes on a standard laptop.
+In both cases the main bottleneck in this approach to large-scale semidefinite programming is moved almost entirely to efficient gradient storage and manipulation.